justingolden21/desktopclock/README.md

 	"security.workspace.trust.untrustedFiles": "newWindow",
 	"files.autoSave": "afterDelay"
 }
 ```

 4. Reload VS code (may be necessary to go to extensions and find an extension with a button to reload and click that)

 Note: Click Prettier button on bottom right of file to view console output and any errors in formatting / autosave

+### Other Recommended Extensions

+- Svelte 3 Snippets by fivethree

 ### Debugging